Elsie S. Kanza

+Elsie Sia Kanza is a Tanzanian economist and current Ambassador of Tanzania to United States of America.

-Elsie S. Kanza is a Tanzanian Economist.
-She has served in various positions in the Ministry of Finance and Central Bank of Tanzania, including becoming a Personal Assistant to His Excellency Jakaya Mrisho Kikwete of the United Republic of Tanzania and also his Economic Advisor.
+She has served in various positions in the Ministry of Finance and Central Bank of Tanzania, including becoming a personal assistant to His Excellency Jakaya Mrisho Kikwete of the United Republic of Tanzania and also his economic advisor.
 She joined the World Economic Forum in 2011 and has been engaged in changing the narrative of the African economy.
 Elsie was named as one of Pan-Africa's continent leading women 2020 by Forbes.

 Early life and education

 Elsie S. Kanza was born and raised in Kenya by Tanzanian parents.
-She started her education in Kenya before proceeding to the United States of America and graduated with a bachelor's degree from the United States international university- Africa in Business Administration and later on graduated with a master's degree in Finance from the University of Strathclyde, United Kingdom and an MA in Development Economics, Center for Development Economics, Williams College, USA.
+She started her education in Kenya before proceeding to the United States of America and graduated with a bachelor's degree from the United States International University - Africa in Business Administration and later on graduated with a master's degree in Finance from the University of Strathclyde, United Kingdom and an MA in Development Economics from the Center for Development Economics, Williams College, USA.

 Career

-Between 2002 and 2006, Elsie served in various positions in the Ministry of Finance and Central Bank of Tanzania and proceeded to become the Personal Assistant and Economic Advisor to His Excellency Jakaya Mrisho Kikwete of the United Republic of Tanzania till 2011 when she joined the World Economic Forum and has since been working to change the narrative of Africa.
-In 2014, Elsie became the Head of Africa, and member Executive Committee, World Economic Forum.
+Between 2002 and 2006, Elsie served in various positions in the Ministry of Finance and Central Bank of Tanzania and proceeded to become the personal assistant and economic advisor to His Excellency Jakaya Mrisho Kikwete of the United Republic of Tanzania till 2011 when she joined the World Economic Forum and has since been working to change the narrative of Africa.
+In 2014, Elsie became the World Economic Forum's Head of Africa and a member of the Executive Committee.

 Awards

-Elsie Kanza has been recognised from different bodies for her contribution to the Economic sector; the recognition includes:
+Elsie Kanza has been recognised by different bodies for her contribution to the economic sector; this recognition includes: